Florida's Silviculture Best Management Practices

 The BMPs were first established in the mid 1970s in response to the Federal Clean Water Act of 1972.
 The original BMPs were designed exclusively to protect Florida's streams and lakes from potential sources of pollution associated with forestry activities.

-The latest version of Florida's BMPs is available on-line on the FFS Web site:
+The latest version of Florida's BMPs is available on-line on the FFS Forest Hydrology Web page: